 1. Why do you want to homeschool?

 What are your reasons for homeschooling?
 What are your motives?
 Will your reasons benefit your children?
+You need to establish the why’s first before you say yes to homeschooling.

 2. Do I have enough materials and conducive environment needed for learning?